 Yes, its body may be its biggest selling point, but there are more reasons than that one to purchase this camera.
 It features quite a capable sensor (despite its small size), very fast AF system (at least in good lighting conditions), a very impressive burst rate, good battery life (and the ability to charge via USB), very intuitive control scheme, low weight (making it quite portable, despite its larger dimensions), 4K recording (in addition to all the useful higher framerate modes), sensor-shift image stabilization and one of the most impressive macro capabilities that will be hard to beat by any compact camera on the market.

-So, if you’re on the lookout for a point-and-shoot camera that can withstand almost any type of abuse, but you want as little compromise as possible for that durability to be achieved than you should seriously consider the Olympus Tough TG-5 as one of your main candidates.
+You can also try Canon PowerShot ELPH 360 if you’re looking for a more lightweight camera.
+But, if you’re on the lookout for a point-and-shoot camera that can withstand almost any type of abuse and you want as little compromise as possible for that durability to be achieved, then you should seriously consider the Olympus Tough TG-5 as one of your main candidates.